dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/dependency-injection.md

 `TimeTravel1` is tied to the user's circuit, which remains intact and isn't disposed until the underlying circuit is deconstructed.
 For example, the service is disposed if the circuit is disconnected for the [disconnected circuit retention period](xref:Microsoft.AspNetCore.Components.Server.CircuitOptions.DisconnectedCircuitRetentionPeriod).

-In spite of the scoped service registration in `Program.cs` and the longevity of the user's circuit, `TimeTravel2` receives a new `ITimeTravel` service instance each time the component is initialized.
+In spite of the scoped service registration in the `Program` file and the longevity of the user's circuit, `TimeTravel2` receives a new `ITimeTravel` service instance each time the component is initialized.

 ### `OwningComponentBase<TService>`